terra-money/docs/docs/How-to/Terra-Station/Staking.md

 # Manage delegations

-Use this guide to manage your staking delegations in Terra station.
+Use this guide to manage your staking delegations in Terra Station.
 To learn how to delegate or withdraw rewards, visit the Terra Station [desktop](/Tutorials/Get-started/Terra-Station-desktop.md) or [mobile](/Tutorials/Get-started/Terra-Station-mobile.md) tutorials.

 ## Redelegate

 Redelegating lets you transfer staked Luna from one validator to another without waiting the 21-day unstaking period.
 Redelegating happens instantly.

 ::: warning Warning
 When a user redelegates staked Luna from one validator to another, the validator receiving the staked Luna is barred from making further redelegation transactions for 21 days.
-This requirement only applies to the wallet the redelegation transaction was made with.
+This requirement only applies to the wallet that made the redelegation transaction.
 :::

 1. Open Terra Station and connect your wallet.
 Click **Staking**.

-2. Click on the validator you wish to redelegate to.
+2. Click on the validator you want to redelegate to.

-3. Click **Redelegate** under the **My delegations** section.
+3. Under the **My delegations** section, click **Redelegate**.

 4. Select the validator you would like to redelegate from.

-5. Enter the amount of Luna you wish to redelegate.
+5. Enter the amount of Luna you want to redelegate.

 6. Confirm the amounts.
-Enter your password and click **redelegate**.
+Enter your password and click **Redelegate**.

 Your staked Luna will be transferred to the new validator.